instaloader/instaloader/README.md

-# instaloader
+# Instaloader

-Tool to download pictures (or videos) and captions from Instagram, from a given set of profiles, from your feed or from all followees of a given profile.
+Tool to download pictures (or videos) and captions from Instagram, from a given set of profiles (even if private), from your feed or from all followees of a given profile.

 ## Usage